Softpanorama

 ping

-Note: material below is based on Wikipedia article and Solaris man page
+Note: this lecture note is based on Wikipedia article and Solaris man page

 The author of the initial version of the ping program used today was Mike Muss.
 Many other people have tweaked, rewritten, and extended the idea since then.
 Ping was named after the sound of a sonar tracking system.
 There is even a story claiming that a system administrator wrote a script that repeatedly pinged a host on the network and made an audible "pinging" alert for each success.